IDPetrov93/Second-Mind/KNOWLEDGE_THEORY.md

 Knowledge is not truth.

+Reality exists independently of KOS.

+Knowledge is only an internal representation of reality.

 Knowledge is the current best representation of reality that KOS can construct using the available information.

 As new information becomes available, this representation may improve or degrade.